pranay-24/eventmanager/README.md

-## This app is the full stack application for managing an events.
+## This app is the full stack application for managing events.
 It is based on MERN stack.
 It has features like role based access, authentication.
 A user can view the events/tasks and an admin can create a new user/new event and assign tasks for a user
 -Front End is hosted on the below link